Banig Weaving in the Philippines

 Beyond the Mat: A Modern Revival

 Today, banig materials and techniques are being reimagined into bags, shoes, wall art, and fashion accessories — connecting heritage with contemporary design.
+This revival has also led to the creation of sub products such as hats, slippers, and gowns, showcasing the versatility of banig weaving.

 The Weaving Process